Contact Us for a Free, No Obligation Claim Assessment

 - it must be proved that your injury was caused by your employers negligence in failing to maintain a safe workplace/system of work.

-A common law claim is made outside of the statutory workers' compensation system and the ability to make a claim is determined by a specific time frame known as the 'termination date'.
+A common law claim is made outside of the statutory workers’ compensation system and the ability to make a claim is determined by a specific timeframe known as the ‘termination date’.
 The rules regarding termination dates and common law claims have been developed over hundreds of years by Australian judges and courts.
 Common law claims require that an additional burden of proof is satisfied and that the employer is found negligent and that this negligence caused the workplace accident or illness to occur.
-Common law claims can involve greater levels of legal complexity and Separovic Injury Lawyers has the expertise and experience required to support you through this process, to settle your claim and secure you every cent of compensation you deserve.
+Common law claims can involve greater levels of legal complexity and Separovic Injury Lawyers has the expertise and experience required to support you through this process, to settle your claim and secure you every dollar of compensation you deserve.

-1. seeking medical attention and notifying your employer that you have suffered a work related injury or illness;
+- Seeking medical attention and notifying your employer that you have suffered a work related injury or illness;

-2. visiting a medical practitioner of your choosing to obtain a first certificate of capacity;
+- Visiting a medical practitioner of your choosing to obtain a first certificate of capacity;

-3. completing the Workers' Compensation Claim Form (please get in touch if you need assistance completing this form);
+- Completing the Workers’ Compensation Claim Form (please get in touch if you need assistance completing this form);

-4. copying your completed forms and giving your employer the originals;
+- Copying your completed forms and giving your employer the originals;

-5. your employer then has 5 days to lodge your workers' compensation claim application with their insurer; and
+- Your employer then has 5 days to lodge your workers’ compensation claim application with their insurer; and

-6. the insurer has 14 days to process your claim and confirm whether it has been accepted, disputed or pended.
+- The insurer has 14 days to process your claim and confirm whether it has been accepted, disputed or pended.

 Personal injury law claims in WA are predominately settled by negotiation.
 This is an adversarial system where the insurer is under no obligation to provide you with a particular or equitable level of compensation.
 Most insurers will appoint legal representatives to negotiate on their behalf and given that this is a specialist and highly technical area of the law you place yourself at a significant disadvantage if you do not have legal representation.
 If you need assistance or support with any of these steps please get in touch with Separovic Injury Lawyers.